Remove Ghost Followers Instagram: The Top Engagement Killer

 Ghost Followers Have No Activity on Their Profile

 Another thing fake followers have in common is that they will likely have no activity on their page.
 They’ll have zero posts or Story Highlights—maybe not even a bio.
-This is a tell-tale sign that the profile is a bot account or a fake account someone uses to lurk through the platform.
+This is a tell-tale sign that it is a fake account someone uses to lurk through the platform.

 Ghost Followers Use Sketchy or Stolen Profile Photos

-In an attempt to look like real followers, ghost followers will sometimes steal photos and use them on their profiles.
+In an attempt to look like real people, ghost followers will sometimes steal photos and use them on their profiles.
 Some will use photos of celebrities on their profile picture, many of them low-quality and pixelated.
-They might also populate their feed with stolen photos to make it look like they’re authentic followers (spoiler: they’re not).
+They might also populate their feed with stolen photos to make it look like they’re authentic followers.

 Ghost Followers Have an Inflated Following Count